pagkly/Zed/Investopedia3/How Convertible Bonds Benefit Investors and Companies.md

 How Convertible Bonds Benefit Investors and Companies
 ## What Is a Convertible Bond?

 A convertible bond is a fixed-income corporate debt security that yields interest payments, but can be converted into a predetermined number of common stock or equity shares.
-The conversion from the bond to stock can be done at certain times during the bond's life and is usually at the discretion of the [bondholder](https://www.investopedia.com/terms/b/bondholder.asp).
+The conversion from the bond to stock can be done at certain times during the bond's life and is usually at the discretion of the [[bondholder]](https://www.investopedia.com/terms/b/bondholder.asp).

-As a [hybrid security](https://www.investopedia.com/terms/h/hybridsecurity.asp), the price of a convertible bond is especially sensitive to changes in interest rates, the price of the underlying stock, and the issuer's [credit rating](https://www.investopedia.com/terms/c/creditrating.asp).
+As a [[hybrid security]](https://www.investopedia.com/terms/h/hybridsecurity.asp), the price of a convertible bond is especially sensitive to changes in interest rates, the price of the underlying stock, and the issuer's [credit rating](https://www.investopedia.com/terms/c/creditrating.asp).

 ### Key Takeaways